DEEP ECOLOGY WORKSHOPS – SOME PARTICIPANTS COMMENTS

 I did work with the Australian Conservation

-of Papua New Guinea and Timor-Leste to understand what climate change is and the effects that they're already feeling as part
+Papua New Guinea and Timor-Leste to understand what climate change is and the effects that they're already feeling as

-master's study in cultural sustainability, because moving on from climate
+study in cultural sustainability, because moving on from climate justice,

-injustice of cultures being lost to this capitalist culture of
+of cultures being lost to this capitalist culture of consumption.
+So

-consumption.
-So yeah, that one little workshop, it led to everything
+yeah, that one little workshop, it led to everything for me.

-me about, we never know the ripple effects that we can cause for each other.
+about, we never know the ripple effects that we can cause for each other.
+And

-the small things that we offer can be.
-And I'm super grateful to Ruth for that.
+powerful the small things that we offer can be.
+And I'm super grateful to

 Oh, beautiful.
 Thank you so much, Miriam.